Sneha-Quantrail/metadata_extractor/README.md

 ]

-## Notes
+**Notes**

-The 'create_sample_db.py' and 'run_extractor.py' are demo scripts for testing and local development.
+The examples/ folder contains demo scripts for testing and local development.
 These are not required in production but are helpful for understanding and validating the library.

 You can extend the extractor to support PostgreSQL, MySQL, etc., by changing the db_url in the scripts.